thundercore/developers-portal/docs-en/get-wallet.md

 ![alt-text](assets/img/new_hub_en/hubbit_en.PNG)

 3. Click the Wallet tab, then you will see the Wallet page.
-This page will display the balance of your Thunder Token (TT) or TT20 tokens and all the transactions you made.
+This page will display the balance of your Thunder Token (TT) or TT20 tokens and all the transactions you make.
 Also, you can `Send` or `Receive` your TT  and `buy TT` via this page.

 ![alt-text](assets/img/new_hub_en/wallet_en.jpg)